-Section 8 Report Cards/Middle & End of Quarter Grade Reports
+Section 8 Report Card / Mid-Term Grade Reports

 Report cards are issued at the end of each Semester.
 Letter grades are used to designate a student's progress.
 A grade of "F" (failing) carries no credit.
 A grade of "I" (incomplete) received at the end of a grading period must be made up within the designated time or missing assignments will receive grades of "0" and those grades will be averaged into the final grade.
-No incompletes will be given at the end of the fourth quarter, as all coursework must be completed by the end of the fourth quarter.
-Mid-Quarter Reports are sent near the middle of each quarter and End of Quarter Reports are available to inform parents of their student's academic progress.
+Mid Term Reports are sent near the middle of the semester to inform parents of their student's academic progress.
 Please contact the teacher regarding the grade and what needs to be done to raise it well in advance of the end of the semester.